 When you own a domain (like example.com) and also have a Microsoft 365 Family/Personal subscription, then you can link your domain to Outlook.com so that everyone in your subscription can also use a personalized address with their Outlook.com mailbox (like email@example.com).

-The benefit of this method is that you don’t have to configure any Connected Account or forwarder.
+The benefit of this method is that you don’t have to configure any forwarder or Send Only POP3 account.
 You are however limited to only 1 personalized address per Outlook.com mailbox.
 The Microsoft 365 Family subscription allows up to 6 people with such a personalized address whereas the Microsoft 365 Personal subscription only allows 1.

 To set this up, the one managing the Microsoft 365 Family/Personal subscription will have to do this in Outlook.com via;